-Although there is an acute need for community involvement in youth programs, only a handful of studies have attempted to measure the added value of incorporating such participation into youth sexual and reproductive health programming.
-Though an increasing number of such programs exist, community involvement in youth sexual and reproductive health and HIV prevention has not yet been well documented.
-Thus, understanding the value of community involvement in youth sexual and reproductive health and HIV programs, including the most effective ways to encourage, support, and sustain community members' participation in such programs, requires more research.
+Although there is an acute need for community involvement in youth programs, only a handful of studies have attempted to measure the added value of incorporating such participation into youth reproductive health programming.
+Though an increasing number of such programs exist, community involvement in youth reproductive health and HIV prevention has not yet been well documented.
+Thus, understanding the value of community involvement in youth reproductive health and HIV programs, including the most effective ways to encourage, support, and sustain community members' participation in such programs, requires more research.

 This review examines the evidence for the effect of community-based reproductive health interventions for young married couples in lower and middle-income countries.
 The results suggest that multi-layered community-based interventions can improve the utilization of health services, though with limitations (2015).

 Effective Strategies to Provide Adolescent Sexual and Reproductive Health Services and to Increase Demand and Community Support